BirjuVachhani/birju.dev/content/posts/retrieve-location-in-just-3-lines-android.md

 ![](/assets/images/locus.png)

 I have done this hassle many times and then I thought, what if I could get location in just few lines of coe without writing this much boilerplate?
 Then I developed `Locus` which simply let's you do that in just 3 lines of code!
+You can find the project on [Github](https://github.com/birjuvachhani/locus-android).

 ### Features